-We value our partnership with the Madrinha Trust very much.
-Four more scholarships were recently accepted, Hisham (IUG), Mahmoud (Al-Quds), Angham (An-Najah) and Khaled (Al-Azhar).
+4 more scholarships were recently awarded: Hisham (IUG), Mahmoud (Al Quds), Angham (An Najah) and Khaled (Al Azhar).
 Majd and Mohammed are continuing to progress well in their third year.
 Raneen, Ayman, Haitham and Mahmoud are coming to the end of their undergraduate studies and will hopefully be joining Majd in the world of life as a qualified doctor.
 We hope that before this Haitham and Mahmoud will be able to make it out of Gaza for their electives.
 We wish them and the rest of this summer’s elective students an enjoyable learning experience abroad.

-Here we share a letter from Majd, who graduated from Al-Quds last summer, about her new life as a doctor:
+We share a letter from Majd, who graduated from Al Quds last summer, about her new life as a doctor:

 After 6 years of hard work I had earned the title “doctor”, which is truly a huge responsibility.
 Life as a doctor is somehow much more complicated than I had thought.
 Now I have to deal with all kinds of patients, giving them the best I can, whilst keeping myself up to date, doing more reading than before whilst also improving my practical skills.